openalea/openalea.rtfd.io/docs/development/index.rst

 Once you are finished, you can add, commit and push what you have done on GitHub_ and then create a **pull request** (see `How to contribute`_).

-As you can imagine, we want all the documentation to look the same way, in order to do this, configure your Sphinx like us:
+As we want all the documentation to look the same way, configure your Sphinx like us:

 #.
 The theme we are using is the `Read the Docs Sphinx Theme <https://sphinx-rtd-theme.readthedocs.io/en/stable/>`_.
    The theme can be installed like this